Openmind Projects: History

-2010 - Openmind Projects began supporting community projects in Karen villages, schools, and refugee camps along the Thai-Burmese border.
+2010 - OpenmindProjects began supporting community projects in Karen villages, schools, and refugee camps along the Thai-Burmese border.
 Also community projects in conjunction with Nong Khai Aquarium and Khon Kaen University.

 Projects

 Teaching English overseas

 As English has become a "world language", English language skills are becoming more important for people all across the world.
 This is especially true for people in developing countries, where having good English can open up new jobs and educational opportunities.
-Openmind Projects has English teaching placements in northeastern and southern Thailand, Laos, Cambodia, and Nepal.
+OpenmindProjects has English teaching placements in northeastern and southern Thailand, Laos, Cambodia, and Nepal.
 Placements include such things as primary and secondary schools, nurseries, orphanage homes, and national parks.
 By teaching English in poor communities, language skills, lives, and future prospects are improved.

-It is not a requirement for volunteers at Openmind Projects to be English teachers.
+It is not a requirement for volunteers at OpenmindProjects to be English teachers.
 Volunteers are required to have a certain level of English.
 The main criteria are willingness to teach, flexibility, and adaptability for working in a developing country.
-Team teaching is the preferred teaching method promoted by Openmind Projects and prior to teaching, volunteers undergo a three-day training program at the Openmind Projects Training Center in Nong Khai, Thailand to teach them team teaching.
+Team teaching is the preferred teaching method promoted by OpenmindProjects and prior to teaching, volunteers undergo a three-day training program at the OpenmindProjects Training Center in Nong Khai, Thailand to teach them team teaching.

 Ecotourism and wildlife conservation

 Ecology and wildlife volunteers can go to projects in national parks and villages to teach English, create ecotourism information and help improve community-based ecotourism services.
 The eco-volunteer explains the advantages of community-based ecotourism to the local community and provides ecotourism training to gain from ecotourism in the community.
 Most of the ecotourism revenue too often stays with travel agencies and tour operators.

 Responsible ecotourism and conservation is a means to help the local community, national parks, and villages to preserve and prosper from a living nature.
 Ecotourism in Thailand and Laos is tourism that avoids damage to the environment that commonly occurs with mass tourism.
 It also involves the local population, helping offer an alternative source of income to communities.

-Ecovolunteers have the options of training local guides, rangers, host families, and children in the English language, designing and drafting English ecotourism brochures and pamphlets, preparing English information for national parks and assisting local ecotourism projects by developing local resources such as accommodation, transportation, trekking, guide services, and food.
+Ecovolunteers have the option of training local guides, rangers, host families, and children in the English language, designing and drafting English ecotourism brochures and pamphlets, preparing English information for national parks and assisting local ecotourism projects by developing local resources such as accommodation, transportation, trekking, guide services, and food.
 All ecovolunteers can participate in trekking and sightseeing whilst on placement.

 Eco-volunteer placements are located all across Thailand and Laos.
 Some are in jungles, mountains, wildlife sanctuaries, by the sea and on islands.
 Volunteers with the specific qualifications are also needed for web design of national park and ecotourism sites, GIS, mapping, surveys, and scuba dives.